shierc/oTree/download.md

 - Install [Python 2.7](https://www.python.org/download/releases/2.7.7/)
 - Download and unzip the [oTree launcher](https://github.com/oTree-org/otree-launcher/archive/master.zip)
-- Windows users: Double click oTree.bat or oTree.exe
+- Windows users: Double click oTree.bat or oTree.exe (you may see an antivirus warning)
 - Mac users: run oTree.sh
 - When the app window launches, click the buttons to create a new deploy and  choose a location to store your project files.
 - Click runserver button